citizenspress/osbcu/content/english/news/cupe-ontario-school-boards-council-of-unions-osbcu.md

 aliases = ""
 categories = ["Bargaining Updates"] date = 2022-08-15T21:00:00Z
-description = "What does the August 15, 2022 Employer Proposal mean for you?" draft = true image = "/img/osbcu-cscso-central-updates-mises-a-jour-centrales.png"
-lead = "What does the August 15, 2022 Employer Proposal mean for you?" slug = ""
-summary = "CUPE Ontario School Boards Council of Unions (OSBCU) What does the August 15, 2022 Employer Proposal mean for you?" tags = ["Bargaining"] thumbnail = "/img/osbcu-cscso-central-updates-mises-a-jour-centrales.png" title = "CUPE Ontario School Boards Council of Unions (OSBCU)"
+description = "What do the proposals mean to you?" draft = true image = "/img/osbcu-cscso-central-updates-mises-a-jour-centrales.png" lead = "What does the August 15, 2022 Employer Proposal mean for you?" slug = "" summary = "What do the proposals mean to you?" tags = ["Bargaining"] thumbnail = "/img/osbcu-cscso-central-updates-mises-a-jour-centrales.png" title = "CUPE Ontario School Boards Council of Unions (OSBCU)"